Dhia0Eddine/To_do_lis_app_Project/README.md

 ### Prerequisites

-- **Qt**: Make sure you have the Qt framework installed on your system.
+- **Qt**: Make sure you have the Qt framework installed on your system

 ### Installation